Galileo88/Galileos-Planet-Pack/README.md

   * ModularFlightIntegrator\
   * ModuleManager.2.8.1.dll

+## Kerbal Renamer

+Kerbal Renamer is a new feature that renames all new and existing kerbals from "Kerman" to "Gaelan."
+It has a toggle (the first line) within GPP\GPP_Renamer\Renamer.cfg that can be set to keep Jebediah and company (the original 4) or to replace them with GPP's developers.
+It is best to change the setting before starting a save.

+To toggle, change the following setting *preserveOriginals = true* to *false.*

 ## Scaled Versions

 1. In addition to the stock-sized version, GPP comes with the configs needed to play at five enlarged scales.
 To use, just copy the .cfg file for your choice of scale from [GPP Download]\Optional Mods\Rescale!\ to anywhere within the [KSP]\GameData\ folder.